 5 – YMCA

-YMCA is in fifth position in our List of Top 8 Charitable Organizations in United States of America.
+YMCA is in the fifth position in our List of top 8 charity organizations in the USA.
 They know that lasting personal and social change comes about when they all work together.
 That’s why at the Y, strengthening community is their cause.
 Every day, they work side-by-side with their neighbors to make sure that everyone, regardless of age, income or background, has the opportunity to learn, grow and thrive.

 Their Strength is in Community